-- Market the City's location between two major metropolitan areas as a prime destination for recreational activities. - Promote the Pell City portion of the Alabama Scenic River Trail. - Continue to promoting and hosting fishing events and expanding opportunities to grow these type events.
+Market the City's location between two major metropolitan areas as a prime destination for recreational activities.

+Promote the Pell City portion of the Alabama Scenic River Trail.

+Continue to promote and hosting fishing events and expanding opportunities to grow these type events.